Pigeon-Effect/Pigeon-Effect/README.md

 >
-**Political Data Scientist** *"On a mission to complicate 'the good vs. evil' narrative – exploring power beyond binaries in international politics"*
+**Political Data Scientist** *"On a mission to complicate 'the good vs. evil' – exploring power politics beyond moral binaries"*

 ### Research Interests